Victoria Land

+History

 Early explorers of Victoria Land include James Clark Ross and Douglas Mawson.

 In 1979, scientists discovered a group of 309 meteorites in Antarctica, some of which were found near the Allan Hills in Victoria Land.
 The meteorites appeared to have undergone little change since they were formed at what scientists believe was the birth of the Solar System.

-In 1981, lichens found at Victoria Land attracted the attention of NASA because lichens may give clues about where to look for the existence of extraterrestrial life on Mars or elsewhere.
+In 1981, lichens found at Victoria Land attracted the attention of NASA because lichens may give clues about where to look for the existence of extraterrestrial life.
 Dr. George Denton, a glaciologist at the University of New Hampshire, looked for microorganisms on Mount Lister, one of the highest in Antarctica; it has the same kind of sandstone in which lichens grow.

 In 2017, conservationists at Cape Adare, Victoria Land, unearthed an ice-covered fruitcake that they believe once belonged to the British explorer Robert Falcon Scott.
 Scott's Northern Party expedition was in 1911, making the age of the fruitcake 106 years old.
-A program manager said it was in “excellent condition."
+A program manager said it was in "excellent condition."